ptpeck357/BattleBlocks/README.md

 <h2>BattleBlocks!</h2>
 <h3>'Wack-a-mole Meets Chess'<h3>

+This is a one-of-a-kind game, we invented it for this project, and it doesn't exist anywhere else.

-A Northwestern University Bootcamp Final MERN Project
+This is a Northwestern University Bootcamp Final MERN Project

 ### Synopsis
 <ul>
-  <li>BattleBlocks is a multi-player strategy board game</li>
+  <li>BattleBlocks is a 2-player strategy board game</li>
+  <li>To earn points, you have to clear blocks off of your side</li>
+  <li>When you clear a block, it appears randomly on your opponents side</li>
+  <li>The rounds are played in realtime, so of course your opponent is trying to clear their side at the same time</li>
-  <li>The game is played in "rounds" between two players</li>
+  <li>The game is played in "rounds" between two players, typical rounds last 8-10 minutes</li>
-  <li>The <strong>Host</strong> is on the left, and <strong>Guest</strong> is on the right</li>
-  <li>The object of the game is to earn points in each round and climb up the Leaderboard</li>
   <li>Your points are accumulated and last forever, so the top point holders are on the top of the Leaderboard</li>
-  <li>To earn points, you have to try to clear the blocks on your side</li>
-  <li>The rounds are played in realtime, so of course your opponent is trying to clear their side at the same time</li>
 </ul>
 <br>
 There are two wrinkles that make the game interesting....
 <ol>
-  <li>The computer randomly intervenes, reducing the number of blocks</li>
+  <li>The computer randomly intervenes, reducing the number of blocks creating scarcity</li>
-  <li>There is a currency in the game, called $BlockCoins$, which you need in order to earning points</li>
+  <li>There is a currency in the game, called $BlockCoins$, which you must use to pay to remove blocks</li>
 </ol>
 <br>
 <h3>Detailed Game Play</h3>